nazreen-khan/Assignment/README.md

 We split the training data into 4:1 split for train and validation set and used Random Forest Classifierfor as classification model.
 We tested model using Kfold cross validation.
 We got accuracy of 93% and F1 score of 92%.

 Also, on validation set accuracy was 94% and F1 score was 92%.

+Predictions on test set is in test_data_pred.xlsx file.